baroquon/reefpoints/source/posts/2017-09-28-why-dockyard-uses-ember.md

 In 2017, two of the predominant JavaScript frameworks for building Single Page Applications are Angular 2 and Ember.js.
 People often include React.js, as well; however, React.js is a library for building user interfaces, rather than a framework (it can be bundled with other libraries for teams interested in building and maintaining their own web framework).

 ## Ember.js’s Origin Begins with Apple
 As early as 2008, Apple was trying to solve the problem of building a robust, JS framework with a project known as SproutCore.
-A workshop in their Worldwide Developer Conference (WWDC) that year read:
+A workshop at their Worldwide Developer Conference (WWDC) that year read:

 > SproutCore is an open source, platform-independent, Cocoa-inspired JavaScript framework for creating web applications that look and feel like Desktop applications.
 Learn how to combine SproutCore with HTML5's standard offline data storage technologies to deliver a first-class user experience and exceptional performance in your web application.
 > ([Apple’s open secret: SproutCore is Cocoa for the Web](http://appleinsider.com/articles/08/06/16/apples_open_secret_sproutcore_is_cocoa_for_the_web.html))